htmlgraphic/Apache/README.md

 [![Circle CI](https://circleci.com/gh/htmlgraphic/Apache/tree/master.svg?style=svg)](https://circleci.com/gh/htmlgraphic/Apache/tree/master)
 [![](https://images.microbadger.com/badges/image/htmlgraphic/apache:latest.svg)](https://microbadger.com/images/htmlgraphic/apache:latest "Get your own image badge on microbadger.com")

 This repo will give you a turn key Docker container build for use in **production** OR **dev**.
-The setup includes an Apache/2.4.29 web service, PHP Version 7.4+, PHP Composer, linked [MySQL 5.7.29](https://hub.docker.com/_/mysql) instance and a data container volume.
+The setup includes Apache/2.4.29 build, PHP 7.4+, PHP Composer, [MySQL 8.3.0](https://hub.docker.com/_/mysql) instance and a data container volume.

 Using containers offer a huge advantage when developing locally or in prodcution.
 Use this containers for development and deployment.
 Changing `NODE_ENVIRONMENT` within to `.env` to `dev` or `production` will offer a dynamic environment.